 The Company's provision for income taxes during the interim periods is determined using an estimate of the Company's annual effective tax rate, which is adjusted for certain discrete tax items during the interim period.
-The Company recorded an income tax expense of \$0.4 million and \$0.5 million for the three months ended March 31, 2023 and 2022, respectively.
-The income tax expense for the three months ended March 31, 2023 and 2022 was primarily attributable to activity in the Company's foreign subsidiaries and U.S. state taxes.
+The Company recorded an income tax expense of \$4.7 million and \$1.1 million for the three months ended June 30, 2024 and 2023, respectively.
+The income tax expense for the three months ended June 30, 2024 and 2023 was primarily attributable to activity in the Company's foreign subsidiaries and U.S. state taxes.
+The Company recorded an income tax expense of \$6.3 million and \$1.5 million for the six months ended June 30, 2024 and 2023, respectively.
+The income tax expense for the six months ended June 30, 2024 and 2023 was primarily attributable to activity in the Company's foreign subsidiaries and U.S. state taxes.

 The Company's effective tax rate differs from the U.S. federal statutory rate primarily due to the change in valuation allowance in the U.S. The Company is open to future tax examinations from 2018 to the present; however, carryforward attributes that were generated prior to 2018 may still be adjusted upon examination by federal, state or local tax authorities to the extent they will be used in a future period.
-In 2021, the U.S. Internal Revenue Service commenced a corporate income tax audit with respect to the 2018 calendar year, which was completed in 2022.

 The Company's management evaluates the realizability of the Company's deferred tax assets based on all available evidence, both positive and negative.
 The realization of net deferred tax assets is dependent on the Company's ability to generate sufficient future taxable income during the foreseeable future.
-As of March 31, 2023, the Company continues to maintain a full valuation allowance of the U.S. and United Kingdom net deferred tax assets.
+As of June 30, 2024, the Company continues to maintain a full valuation allowance of the U.S. and United Kingdom net deferred tax assets.